apache/datafusion/README.md

 ## Rust Version Compatbility

 This crate is tested with the latest stable version of Rust.
-We do not currrently test against other, older versions of the Rust compiler.
+We do not currently test against other, older versions of the Rust compiler.

 # Supported SQL